This is the /document/v1 API reference documentation.

 contained in the request body in the

-document JSON format.
+document update JSON format.

 Supported paths (see visit above for semantics):